StochSS/stochss/stochss-launcher/Linux/README.md

 # Using StochSS on Linux

 StochSS requires [Docker](https://www.docker.com/) to run.
-The script in this folder (launchContainerLinux1.7.sh) uses Docker to download and run StochSS inside a Docker container (this is basically a lightweight virtual machine).
+The script in this folder (stochss.sh) uses Docker to download and run StochSS inside a Docker container (this is basically a lightweight virtual machine).
 Docker and this script are all you need to run Stochss on your Linux computer.

 **Note**: The Ubuntu 12.04 default kernel is too old to support Docker.
 12.04 users can instead just run StochSS [without the container]{linktoolddownloads}